freedomofpress/securedrop-docs/docs/admin/deployment/https_source_interface.rst

 Make sure you have :doc:`installed SecureDrop already </admin/installation/installation_overview>`.

-Make note of the *Source Interface* Onion URL.
+Make note of the *Source Interface* onion address.
 Now from a Terminal on your *Admin Workstation*:

 .. code:: sh